GabMartino/TransformerForDummies/README.md

 6 & 12 & 18 & 24 & 30 & 36
 \end{bmatrix}$$

 Now we need to apply the **softmax function ROW-WISE**.
-Why column-wise? because remember that we are using column vectors:
+Why row-wise? because remember that we are using column vectors:
 $Q = K = V \in \mathbb{R}^{L \times 1}$ for this reason after the softmax we have $softmax(\frac{QK^T}{\sqrt{d_k}}) \in \mathbb{R}^{L \times L}$ that multiplied by $V \in \mathbb{R}^{L \times 1}$ we have a new column vector $A \in \mathbb{R}^{L \times 1}$ ( $(L \times L)\ times (L \times 1) = L \times (L \times L) \times 1 = L \times 1$ )

 ### ACHTUNG

-#### 1. The softmax function is numerical unstable for -inf -> modify -inf values in a VERY HIGH NEGATIVE VALUE -1E15 for example
+#### 1. The softmax function is numerical unstable for $-inf$.
+For this reason, we need to modify $-inf$ values in a VERY HIGH NEGATIVE VALUE like -1E15;
-#### 2. The softmax function is actually applied "for each rows"!
-Remember how pytorch handles the dimensions!
+#### 2. The softmax function is applied "for each rows"!
+But remember how Pytorch handles the dimensions!

 This could be trivial for the practitioners but it's important to explicate everything (the repo it's called **_TransformerForDummies_** after all :D)